Community, Migrant, Homeless, & Public Housing Health Centers

 Please note: the links listed above may include information for health service sites that are not Health Center Program grantees.

-Click HERE for a map of Region VIII Health Center Program Grantees.
+Visit the CHAMPS Organizational Members webpage for the most recent map of Region VIII Health Center Program Awardees and Look-Alikes.

 For more information about MUAs and MUPs, link to our Understanding HPSAs and MUAs page.